-The Fund invests and administers pensions on behalf of 15 employers.
+The Fund invests and administers pensions on behalf of 11 current and former employers.
 These include Scheduled Bodies, brought into the Fund by legislation, and Admitted Bodies, which choose to join the Fund.
-The detailed listing of employers, their membership numbers and contribution rate is contained in Note 19 of the Statement of Annual Accounts for the Fund (page 20).
+The detailed listing of employers and their membership numbers is contained in Note 21 of the Statement of Annual Accounts for the Fund (page 20).